Rajasagar/Data-analysis-of-YouTube-india/README.md

 Dataset fields include video_id, trending_date, title, channel_title, category_id,publish_time, tags, views, likes, dislikes, comment_count.
 There are total 37352 rows and 16 columns.

-In this we use Pandas, Numpy, Matplotlib and seaborn libraries.
+In this analysis we use Pandas, Numpy, Matplotlib and seaborn libraries.

 You can download the YouTube India data set from here -- https://www.kaggle.com/datasnaek/youtube-new